Imitation Learning from Purified Demonstrations: Experimental Details

 In offline imitation learning, the policy is trained with batch size 256, and the total epoch is set to be 1000.
 For online imitation learning, the learning rate of the discriminator $D_\psi$ and the critic $r_\psi$ is set to $3 \times 10^{-4}$.
 Five updates on the discriminator follow with one update on the policy network in one iteration.
 For the value function, the learning rate is set to $3 \times 10^{-4}$ and three training updates are used in one iteration.
 We conduct the on-policy method TRPO \cite{schulman2015trust} as RL step in online imitation learning, the learning rate is set to $3\times 10^{-4}$ with batch size 5000.
 The discount rate $\gamma$ of the sampled trajectory is set to 0.995.
 The $\tau$ (GAE parameter) is set to 0.97.

-\subsubsection{Data Collection}
+\subsection{Data Collection}

-We provide \textbf{five} imperfect demonstration datasets (from D1 to D5) to evaluate the performance of DP-IL on 4 MuJoCo tasks.
-After we train an optimal policy $\pi_o$ by TRPO, we use \textbf{two} different kinds of ways to collect imperfect demonstration data in our experiments.
-The quality of imperfect demonstrations is provided in Table \ref{data_quality}.
+We provide six supplementary sub-optimal demonstration datasets to evaluate the performance of DP-IL on 4 MuJoCo tasks.
+After we train an optimal policy $\pi_o$ by TRPO, we use \textbf{two} different kinds of ways to collect sub-optimal demonstration data in our experiments.
+The quality of sub-optimal demonstrations is provided in Table \ref{data_quality}.

-The \textbf{first} way to collect imperfect demonstrations is to add different Gaussian noise $\xi$ to the action distribution $a^\ast$ of $\pi_o$ to form non-optimal policy $\pi_n$.
-The action of $\pi_n$ is modeled as $a\sim\mathcal{N}(a^\ast, \xi^2)$ and we choose $\xi=[0.6, 0.4, 0.25]$ to generate imperfect demonstrations datasets \textbf{D1}, \textbf{D2} and \textbf{D3}.
-This imperfect demonstration collection way has been used in several works~\cite{sasaki2021behavioral, tangkaratt2019vild}.
+The first way to collect sub-optimal demonstrations is to add different Gaussian noise $\xi$ to the action distribution $a^\ast$ of $\pi_s$ to form sub-optimal policy $\pi_s$.
+The action of $\pi_s$ is modeled as $a\sim\mathcal{N}(a^\ast, \xi^2)$ and we choose $\xi=[0.6, 0.4, 0.25]$ to generate sub-optimal demonstrations datasets (\textit{e.g.}, D1-L1, D1-L2 and D1-L3).
+This way of collecting sub-optimal demonstration has been used in several works~\cite{sasaki2021behavioral, tangkaratt2019vild}.

-The \textbf{second} way to collect imperfect demonstrations is to save checkpoints during the RL training of $\pi_o$.
+The second way to collect sub-optimal demonstrations is to save checkpoints during the RL training of $\pi_s(a|s)$.
 In our experiment, the RL training is conducted with 5M interactions with the environment.
-We save 2 checkpoints at 1.5M and 3M interactions to sample \textbf{D4} and \textbf{D5} datasets.
-This imperfect demonstration collection way has been investigated in ~\cite{wang2021learning, wu2019imitation}.
+We save 3 checkpoints at 1M, 1.5M and 3M interactions to sample D2-L1, D2-L2 and D2-L3 datasets.
+While the agent converges fast This way of collecting sub-optimal demonstration has been investigated in ~\cite{wang2021learning, wu2019imitation}.

-We sample 50 optimal demonstrations from $\rho_{\pi_o}$ to train the diffusion model and 500 imperfect demonstrations from the imperfect demonstration dataset.
-For a fair comparison, all methods use both optimal and imperfect demonstrations to conduct imitation learning.